 Finally, altering the device or presenting false information to a court will subject a person to further criminal prosecution.

 If you have been arrested for DUI contact your Atlanta DUI Attorney today.
-Atlanta DUI Lawyer Richard Lawson is a former DUI Prosecutor with nearly 20 years experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
+Atlanta DUI Lawyer Richard Lawson is a former DUI Prosecutor with more than 20 years experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
 Call 24 hours a day, 7 days a week.
 We are here when you need us most.